 - GRE Scores or GMAT Scores (no older than 5 years)

-- Letter of intent addressed to COL Liam S. Collins, Director, Department of Military Instruction and answer “Why you think you are a good fit for DMI and how you will use this opportunity to enable DMI’s success?"
+- Letter of intent addressed to COL Alan J. Boyer, Director, Department of Military Instruction, West Point, NY 10996 and answer “Why you think you are a good fit for DMI and how you will use this opportunity to enable DMI’s success?"

 All candidates desiring consideration as an Academic Year 2020/21 (Summer 2020 direct hire or ACS start) hire must have complete packets submitted directly to the DMI Application & Hiring Committee (Preferred) or uploaded into W.E.S.T.
 NLT 15JUL19.

 Please direct all DMI job opportunity or application questions to DMIApplications@westpoint.edu and we will get back to you at earliest opportunity.

 Defense & Strategic Studies (DSS) Hiring (Done Separately from DMI Hiring):

 The Defense & Strategic Studies (DSS) program under DMI also has approximately 2-3 ACS opportunities annually in a variety of disciplines that support their mission to teach cadets the following courses:

 |DS470 – Military Strategy||DS455 – Comparative Military Systems|

 |DS360 – Special Ops/Low Intensity Conflict||DS497 - Defense and Strategic Studies Capstone|